 Washington's ocean waters (Marine areas 1-4)

-The Pacific Fishery Management Council approved a recreational chinook catch quota of 26,250 fish, slightly below last year’s total.
-The PFMC, which establishes fishing seasons in ocean waters three to 200 miles off the Pacific coast, also adopted a quota of 159,600 coho for this year's recreational ocean fishery – an increase of 117,600 fish over last year’s coho quota of 159,600; predicted strong runs of coho last year ultimately never materialized.
+The Pacific Fishery Management Council approved a recreational Chinook catch quota of 26,360 fish, similar to last year’s quota.
+The PFMC, which establishes fishing seasons in ocean waters 3 to 200 miles off the Pacific coast, also adopted a quota of 26,500 hatchery coho for this year's recreational ocean fishery.
+This represents a sharp decrease from last year’s initial coho quota of 159,600; predicted strong runs of coho last year ultimately never materialized.

-In marine areas 1 (Ilwaco) and 2 (Westport), anglers can retain two salmon, only one of which can be a chinook.
-Anglers fishing in areas 3 and 4 (Neah Bay) will have a two-salmon daily limit.
+In marine areas 1 (Ilwaco) and 2 (Westport), anglers can retain Chinook with a minimum size of 22 inches.
+Chinook retained in marine areas 3 and 4 (LaPush and Neah Bay) have a minimum size of 24 inches.
 In all marine areas, the minimum size for coho is 16 inches, and anglers must release wild coho.